LucasOMS/eslint-plugin-html-sort-attributes/README.md

 <div id="main" data-role="page" class="container"></div>
 ```

-## RegexFactory, create regex simply that are easy to read
+## RegexBuilder, create regex simply that are easy to read

-The library exposes a RegexFactory that can be used to create regex patterns easily to be used in the eslint.config.js
+The library exposes a RegexBuilder that can be used to create regex patterns easily to be used in the eslint.config.js
 file.

 Everything used in the factory escapes special characters, if you have complex pattern to create, consider using a